Moosakhan2024/moosa-khan/README.md

 <br>

-I'm a Software Quality Assurance Engineer based in Swat, KPK, Pakistan 🌄.
-I'm passionate about software testing methodologies and have experience in manual and automated testing.
-I'm also skilled in various programming languages and enjoy working on web and mobile app development projects.
+I am a web developer from KPK, Swat, specializing in designing, building, and maintaining websites.
+I focus on both user interfaces and server-side functionality, using programming languages and frameworks to create responsive, optimized websites that meet client needs.

 <br><br>